cloudsimplus/cloudsimplus/README.md

 Log.printFormattedLine("Minimal Example finished!");
 ```

 # Why should I care about this CloudSim fork?
-I just want to use the simulator. :neutral_face:
+I just want to build my simulations. :neutral_face:

 Well, the design of the tool has a direct impact when you need to extend it to include some feature for your simulations.
 The simulator provides a set of classes such as Vm Schedulers, Cloudlet Schedulers, Vm Allocation Policies, Resource Provisioners, Utilization Models, Power Models and Datacenter Brokers that implement basic algorithms for every one of these  features.
 For instance, the `VmAllocationPolicySimple` class implements a Worst Fit
 policy that selects the PM wich less processor cores in use to host the VM, and in fact it is the only policy available.